sr-bioin/plantWGS_NextFlow/README.md

 <h3>Software used in the pipeline.</h3>

 **FastQC** is widely used and is robust, efficient, and versatile quality control software for a varied range of raw genetic data.
 It outputs a quality report which can be viewed to give an indication on how good the respective reads are.
-For more information, please visit the FastQC website.
+For more information, please visit the FastQC website https://www.bioinformatics.babraham.ac.uk/projects/fastqc/.

 **MultiQC** is used create a single report with interactive plots for multiple bioinformatics analyses across many samples.
 It reports can describe multiple analysis steps and large numbers of samples within a single plot, and multiple analysis tools making it ideal for routine fast quality control.
-For more information, please visit the MultiQC website.
+For more information, please visit the MultiQC website https://github.com/MultiQC/MultiQC.

 **NanoQC** is a plotting tool for long read sequencing data and alignments.
 For more information, please check its website: https://biocontainers.pro/tools/nanoplot and https://github.com/wdecoster/NanoPlot.